-- 1. What is the name of your certifying State official?
-Jenifer French - 2.
-What is the title of your certifying State official?
-Chair - 3.
-What are the phone # and email address of your State official?
-614-466-8054 Jenifer.french@puco.ohio.gov
+1. What is the name of your certifying State official?
+Sam Randazzo

+2. What is the title of your certifying State official?
+Chairman of The Public Utilities Commission of Ohio

+3. What are the phone # and email address of your State official?
+614-466-3016 Samuel.Randazzo@puco.ohio.gov